haiiliin/pyabaqus/_sources/tutorials.rst.txt

 Usually in Abaqus, we have several things to do:
     * Build the model
-    * Submit the monitor the job
+    * Submit and monitor the job
     * Get the output data and visualize it